Sir Arthur Wilson, 3rd Baronet: First Sea Lord

-Wilson was promoted to Admiral of the Fleet on 1 March 1907 and, after three years in retirement, became First Sea Lord in January 1910.
-In this role he was, according to Hew Strachan, "abrasive, inarticulate, and autocratic" and was really only selected as Admiral Fisher's successor because he was a supporter of Fisher's reforms.
+Wilson was promoted to admiral of the Fleet on 1 March 1907 and, after three years in retirement, became First Sea Lord in January 1910.
+In this role he was, according to Hew Strachan, "abrasive, inarticulate, and autocratic" and was really only selected as Admiral John Fisher's successor because he was a supporter of Fisher's reforms.
 He took part in the funeral of Edward VII in May 1910.

 Wilson gave a poor account of himself at the Committee of Imperial Defence meeting after the Agadir Crisis, at which he said that in the event of war the Navy planned to land the Army on the Baltic Coast, an old plan of the recently retired Admiral Fisher, apparently derived from the Seven Years' War of the mid eighteenth century.
 According to the memoirs of Lord Haldane, Field Marshal William Nicholson (Chief of the Imperial General Staff), asked Admiral Wilson whether the Admiralty had maps of German strategic railways (to show how the Germans could rush reinforcements to invasion spots), and when Wilson said it was not the Admiralty's business to have such maps, Nicholson openly rebuked him and said that if the Navy "meddled" in military matters they needed not just to have such maps but to have studied them.
 (Note: This exchange is not reflected in the official minutes of the meeting.)
 The meeting was carried by a lucid presentation by Brigadier-General Henry Wilson, and Prime Minister H. H. Asquith (who thought the Royal Navy plan "puerile and wholly impracticable") ordered the Navy to fall in with the Army's plans to deploy an Expeditionary Force to France.
 After the meeting Churchill was appointed First Lord of the Admiralty and began setting up a Naval Staff (Admiral Fisher having been opposed to setting one up), whilst Maurice Hankey began to draw up the War Book detailing mobilisation plans.